 - The latest: 15 working days before your trip

 Book a Switzerland Visa appointment

 You also cannot just walk into the Swiss embassy/consulate and submit a Swiss Visa application.
 You will have to book an appointment first.
-Some countries allow you to book the appointment online.
+Some countries allow you to book an appointment online.
 Others require that you go to the Swiss embassy/consulate to book it.

-Fill in the Switzerland Visa Application Form
+Fill in the Swiss Schengen Visa Application form

 There is an application form everyone has to fill when they apply for the Swiss Schengen visa.
 You can download it online, and you must fill it completely and truthfully.

 - Your personal information.